LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W07-D2-AjaxLab.md

 ### Getting Open Graph data

-The project uses the opengraph web api (aka web service) to get web site data.
+The project uses the opengraph web API to get web site data.
 The free plan for this service limits you to 100 requests per month.
 Alternatively you can use [LinkPreview](https://www.linkpreview.net/), which has a limit of 60 requests per hour on the free plan!

 You will need to make these changes to your code: